p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 USER SCENARIOUS :- When, Where, Why, What, With Who ?
 ```

 At this juncture, it is recommended to prioritize or eliminate user segments/use-cases after giving a reasonable justifcation.
-It often makes sense to define the product goal as well if you have the goal clarity.
+It often makes sense to also define the product goal immediately if you have the goal clarity.

 <i>Pro Tips :- <br>
 	#Think of both supply and demand side when identifying users.
 For example - buyers, sellers <br>